Chasing Lights

-Chasing Lights is the debut album by British-Irish girl group The Saturdays.
+Chasing Lights is the debut studio album by British-Irish girl group The Saturdays.
 It was released in the United Kingdom through Fascination Records on 27 October 2008.
 The album was re-issued on 16 March 2009 to include their cover of Depeche Mode's 1981 song "Just Can't Get Enough".

 Production

 The Saturdays started production of their debut album in May 2008.
 They were offered the chance to record songs that were rejected by Girls Aloud, with whom they shared a record label.
 Their music is often compared to that of Girls Aloud and Sugababes.
 Band member Mollie King told the Daily Star, "We all thought it was a bit of a cheek.
 Why would we want their rejects? ...
 It's bad enough with all the comparisons being made".
-The last track of Chasing Lights, "Why Me, Why Now", was originally a demo that was written and recorded by Alex Cartana but was later picked up by The Saturdays.
+The last track of Chasing Lights, "Why Me, Why Now", was originally a demo that was written and recorded by Alex Cartañá but was later picked up by The Saturdays.
 The members of The Saturdays have no writing credits on the record but they do have writing credits on their subsequent albums.